Jiaju-Chen/UpliftRec/README.md

 ## Overview

-This is the official code of "Treatment Effect Estimation for User Interest Exploration on Recommender Systems" (AAAI'24).
+This is the official code of "Treatment Effect Estimation for User Interest Exploration on Recommender Systems" (SIGIR'24).

 ## Dataset

-We use three datasets: Yahoo!R3, Coat, KuaiRec.
+We use three datasets: Yahoo!R3, Coat, and KuaiRec.
 The former two datasets are accessible in our code while KuaiRec is supposed to download from https://kuairec.com/ due to its size.
 We process the data respectively for three backend models and UpliftRec in the "data" directory.
 Just run the jupyter notebook code to generate processed data.

 ## Backend Models

-We choose MF, FM and LightGCN to be our backend models.
+We choose MF, FM, and LightGCN to be our backend models.
 Specifically, we choose MF for Yahoo!R3 and KuaiRec, and FM for Coat.
-The code of backend models is in the "code" directory.
+The code of the backend models is in the "code" directory.
 We save the embedding files of backend models.
 We also save the embedding file for sub-users for UpliftRec.
 You can use them directly to train UpliftRec.

 FYI, please use the following command to train optimal backend models: